paulfsabadin/AnimalRecognitionDeepLearning/README.md

 Simply launch a Jupyter Notebook and execute the .ipyjn file

 ## Credits:
-Based on Udacity pedagogical projects.
+Based on Udacity convolutional neural network pedagogical project.

 ## License:
 (See Udacity pedagogical projects licenses)